SAP-archive/teched2021-ISP360/exercises/ex3/README.md

  <br>![](/exercises/ex3/images/03_02_04_AddTab2.png)

 4. Add mashup as below:
-  - Select the Tab that you just added
+  - Select the Tab that you have just added
-  - Select the `Pencil icon` in the default section as below
+  - Select the `Pencil icon` in the default section as below diagram
-  - In the right hand side car, nagivate to the `View` using the back button
+  - In the right hand side car, nagivate to the `View` element using the back button
   - Click Add Mashup
  <br>![](/exercises/ex3/images/03_02_05_AddMashup.png)

-  - In the opened popup, search for the mashup that you created earlier
+  - In the mashup popup, search for the mashup that you have created earlier
-  - Make sure to set full width, hide the header and set height to cover full area in the tab.
+  - Make sure to set the `full width`, `hide the header` and set `height` to cover full area in the tab.
  <br>![](/exercises/ex3/images/03_02_06_AddMashup2.png)

 5. Hide extra section that was added by default: